NixOS/nix.dev/source/contributing/how-to-get-help.md

   All the source code is maintained on GitHub.
   This is the right place to discuss implementation details.

-  In issue comments or pull request descriptions, [mention the GitHub username](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) found in the [`maintainers-list.nix` file][maintainers-list].
+  In issue comments or pull request descriptions, [mention the GitHub username](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) found in the [`maintainers-list.nix` file](https://github.com/NixOS/nixpkgs/blob/master/maintainers/maintainer-list.nix).

 - [Discourse](https://discourse.nixos.org)